 I’ve never had fried ice-cream; maybe it’s an Australian thing.
 But Australia does have an egg problem.
 And in mid-August 2010, the New South Wales Food Authority received a complaint from a member of the public alleging foodborne illness from a restaurant in the eastern suburbs of Sydney.
-The complaint information was that a family group had been to the restaurant for deep fried icecream 112dinner about two weeks before and 7 individuals had become ill with gastroenteritis.
+The complaint information was that a family group had been to the restaurant for dinner about two weeks before and 7 individuals had become ill with gastroenteritis.
 Several people were hospitalized because of the gastroenteritis and stool samples had revealed the presence of Salmonella bacteria.

 The food history supplied to the Authority by the complainant indicated that the only person not ill in the party was the one who did not consume fried ice-cream.
 Officers from the Authority went to the restaurant that evening to interview the management and staff, inspect the kitchen, and take environmental and food samples for microbiological analysis.